Mind the (DH) Gap! A Contrast in Risky Choices Between Reasoning and Conversational LLMs: Study Design

 \subsection{Choices Among Prospects}

-We use three base prospect pairs—i.e., three two-option payoff distributions spanning distinct outcome scales—as a small, structured testbed for our manipulations.
-The pairs are intentionally close to (but not duplicates of) classic behavioral-economics stimuli, reducing the chance of LLM memorization \citep{kahneman2013prospect,peterson2021using}; see Appendix~\ref{subsec:base_prospects} for details.
+Our study uses three base prospect pairs as a structured testbed.
+These pairs span different outcome scales and are intentionally similar to (but not duplicates of) classic behavioral-economics stimuli \citep{kahneman2013prospect,peterson2021using}.
+This design reduces the risk of LLM memorization.
+See Appendix~\ref{subsec:base_prospects} for details.

-\textbf{Description-History Gap.} Motivated by the \emph{description–experience (DE) gap} in human behavior, we consider two ways of presenting prospects.
-The first is an \emph{explicit description}, in which each prospect specifies a sequence of payoff–probability pairs; we refer to these as \emph{explicit prospects}.
-The second consists of \emph{implicit prospects}.
-While prior literature studies subjects who acquire experience by repeatedly selecting between prospects and observing stochastic payoff outcomes, we avoid the confound introduced by LLMs engaging in dynamic decision-making.
-Instead, we simulate experience by presenting prospects as \emph{simulated sequences of payoffs (histories) generated through repeated selection}.
-We refer to the behavior discrepancy between these two representations as the \emph{description–history (DH) gap}.
-We consider samples of 20 and 100 payoffs; results reported below aggregate across these samples, with a breakdown by sample size provided in Appendix~\ref{subsec:sample_size}.
+\textbf{Description-History Gap.} Human decision-making differs depending on how information is presented.
+Research in the description–experience (DE) gap shows that people decide differently when given explicit information versus when they learn through experience.
+We adapt this insight to study LLMs.
+Rather than having LLMs interact dynamically with an environment (which would introduce confounds), we present prospects in two ways: \begin{itemize}[topsep=0pt,itemsep=-5pt,leftmargin=*] \item \emph{Explicit Prospects.} Each prospect specifies exact payoff--probability pairs.
+For example: ``70\% chance of \$100, 30\% chance of \$0.'' \item \emph{Implicit Prospects.} We present prospects as simulated histories -- sequences of payoffs that would result from repeated selection.
+For instance, a simulated history might show 15 instances of \$100 and 5 instances of \$0 from 20 trials, representing the same underlying distribution. \end{itemize}

+We call the behavioral difference between these presentations the \emph{description--history (DH) gap}.
+We test with simulated histories of 20 and 100 payoffs, with results aggregated across sample sizes (see Appendix~\ref{subsec:sample_size} for breakdowns by size).

 \textbf{Decisions and Explanations.} Our second key consideration involves the impact that requesting LLMs to provide a reason (explanation) has on its decisions.
 We implement this using three prompt styles that request either 1) no explanation (output the choice only), 2) a one-sentence justification (\emph{short explanation}), or 3) a brief mathematical or reasoning-style justification (\emph{math explanation}).
 See the Supplement (Appendix~\ref{subsec:prompts}) for details.